brodieaustin/poisoned-well-novel/index.md

 ***

-<a id="update"></a>Manan found herself crouched alone in the snow.
+Manan found herself crouched alone in the snow.
 The woman had tipped over the foraging basket.
 Their brown shriveled black findings scattered randomly over the now.
 She wasn't sure whether or not she should run or chase after the woman and join the fray.

 But the fray came to her.
 The woman was backing slowly, parrying the slow swooping strikes from a sword.
 The girl's protector--the man named Cotton-- wielded the sword.
 He seemed singularly determined to bring the mountainous woman to her knees.
 With every strike, every swipe he made, the woman repelled him.